-Favorite track: Sleepwalking Form.
+Favorite track: Somatic.

 The release date of Contact marks the ten-year anniversary of Margaret Chardiet’s project, Pharmakon.
 While working on her newest release, she began to evaluate the project as a whole.
 Though the content of each record has been very different and specific, the pervading question, which has underlined them all, is what is means to be human.
 Her last album, Bestial Burden, focused on the disconnect between mind and body, looking at the human as an isolated consciousness stuck inside of a rotting vessel.
 For Contact, she wanted to look at the other side of the spectrum – the moments when our mind can come outside of and transcend our bodies.